GenomicMedLab/fantasy-football-rulebook/docs/predraft.rst

 ======================
 As the competitions vary year-to-year, our rules for evaluating the outcome of those competitions are specific to the type of event.
 These rulesets are described below.

+.. admonition:: Returning in the 2022 season

+   Per league discussion, pre-draft competitions will have a consistent 3-phase structure:
+   1. An initial computer-randomized manager order is generated for the phase 2 competition.
+   2. Managers select representative competitors or teams from a real-world sporting event.
+      Overall representative placement from this event determines manager order for phase 3.
+   3. Managers select their preferred position for the fantasy football draft in the order earned in the phase 2 competition.

 .. _olympic-soccer-rules: